ARMmbed/mbed-os-tools/docs/QUICKSTART.md

   * ```HOSTREGISTRY.register_host_test("rtc_auto", RTCTest())``` is used to register RTCTest() class implemented in ```rtc_auto.py``` under name ```rtc_auto```.

     Note: ```rtc_auto``` is the same name which we are using in test case C/C++ source code via macro: ```MBED_HOSTTEST_SELECT(rtc_auto);```.

+## More examples:
+* You can refer to existing examples for tests in [mbed-sdk-private](https://github.com/ARMmbed/mbed-sdk-private/tree/master/test) repository.
+* All host tests with source code are [here](https://github.com/ARMmbed/mbed-host-tests/tree/master/mbed_host_tests/host_tests).